vasilvalkov/CSharp-Part-1/5. Conditional Statements/README.md

 *	Write a program that enters 3 real numbers and prints them sorted in descending order.
 	*	Use nested `if` statements.

-_Note: Donít use arrays and the built-in sorting functionality._
+_Note: Don‚Äôt use arrays and the built-in sorting functionality._

 _Examples:_